marekbrze/categorized-raycast-extensions/README.md

 [Markdown Table Generator](https://www.raycast.com/Visual-Studio-Coder/markdown-table-generator) by Visual-Studio-Coder - Specify your width and height, and receive a markdown table that you can input your own values into.

-[Markprompt](https://www.raycast.com/nickrttn/markprompt) by nickrttn - Prompt your Markprompt project from Raycast
+[Markprompt](https://www.raycast.com/markprompt/markprompt) by markprompt - Prompt your Markprompt project from Raycast

 [Maven Central Repository](https://www.raycast.com/koinzhang/maven-central-repository) by koinzhang - Official search by the maintainers of Maven Central Repository.